 Diabetes is a chronic condition that occurs when the body cannot make or use insulin, resulting in an excess of sugar in the bloodstream.
 This can lead to heart disease, vision loss, limb loss, and kidney disease.
-The A1C test is a blood test that measures average blood sugar levels over the past three months.
+The A1C test is a blood tests that measures average blood sugar levels over the past three months.
 According to the CDC, a normal A1c result is below 5.7%, prediabetes is indicated by a result between 5.7% to 6.4%, and a result of 6.5% or more indicates diabetes.
-Reaching and maintaining one's A1c goal is essential to prevent complications with diabetes.
+Reaching and maintaining ones A1c goal is important to prevent complications with diabetes.

 In the Coachella Valley, roughly 12.2% of local adults have been diagnosed with diabetes by a healthcare provider, and another 3.6% have been diagnosed with borderline or pre-diabetes.
-People of certain ethnic groups, such as Hispanic/Latinos are more likely to develop diabetes due to several factors such as genetics, cultural foods, and higher weight rates in the community.
-Knowing that half of the Coachella Valley population is Hispanic/Latino, it is likely they are being affected more.